LPGhatguy/postcss-sassy-import/README.md

 Plugins are run when postcss-sassy-import is called.
 They are passed the options that were given and are expected to mutate them.

-This is a good place to add new loaders and formats.
+This is a good place to add new loaders and formats if they're sensitive to ordering.

 ## Contributing
 Pull requests and issues welcome!